 We visit the grandiose mile-long housing complex known as Karl Marx Allee and consider how East Germans’ dreams for a Socialist paradise turned into a nightmare of deprivation, suppression, and paranoia.
 East Germany’s secret police, the notorious Stasi, coerced neighbors, and family members to spy on each other.
 At the former Stasi headquarters, you’ll learn how its feared leader, Eric Mielke, recruited a massive network of spies and created innovative surveillance techniques.

-Finally, we will visit the center of public life in East Berlin, Alexanderplatz, which was rebuilt in the 1960s with monuments like the futuristic parliament building and the iconic TV Tower.
+Finally, we will visit the center of public life in East Berlin, Alexanderplatz, which was rebuilt in the 1960s with monuments like the former Centrum department store, the former Forum Hotel, the “House of the Teacher” and “House of Statistics”, and the iconic TV Tower.
 In 1989, this symbol of East German pride was the setting for massive demonstrations that led to the regime’s downfall and brought 40 years of Communist rule to an end.

 See Our FAQs for More Information